r-trigo/jekyll-blog/_drafts/write-optimized-dockerfiles-for-fast-builds-and-light-images.md

 COPY --from=builder /app/target/app.jar /
 CMD [“java”, “-jar”, “/app.jar”]
 ```

 The `ARG` command can control the image to be built.
-In the example above we wrote `alpine` as default flavor, but we can pass `--build-arg flavor=<flavor>` on `docker build` command.
+In the example above, we wrote `alpine` as default flavor, but we can pass `--build-arg flavor=<flavor>` on the `docker build` command.

 ```bash
 time docker build --no-cache --target release --build-arg flavor=jessie .
 ```

 ### Concurrency
-Concurrency is important when building Docker images as it takes better advantage from available CPU threads.
+Concurrency is important when building Docker images as it takes the most advantage of available CPU threads.
 In a linear Dockerfile, all stages are executed in sequence.
 With multi-stage builds, we can have smaller dependency stages be ready for the main stage to use them.

 BuildKit even brings another performance bonus.
 If stages are not used later in the build, they are directly skipped instead of processed and discarded when they finish.
 This means that in the stage graph representation, unneeded stages are not even considered.

-Below is an example Dockerfile where a website's assets are built in a `assets` stage:
+Below is an example Dockerfile where a website's assets are built in an `assets` stage:

 ```Dockerfile
 FROM maven:3.6-jdk-8-alpine AS builder
 …